em00k/loadbmp-asm/README.md

 The default layer ram bank is set with reg $12 - this uses a 16kb bank value so it is set to 16.
-When we load in the bitmap data we use 8kb banks so we double this 16 *2 so load in from bank 32, which is paged in to MMU slote 1 $2000 - $3fff.
+When we load in the bitmap data we use 8kb banks so we double this 16 *2 so load in to bank 32, which is paged in to MMU slote 1 $2000 - $3fff.